xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[12/2024] Invited to give a talk "Techniques for Using Large Language Models" at Wuhan Union Hospital of China (online)

 [11/2024] Invited to attend the **AI roundtable discussion** at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting on **30th November 2024** in London.
 It was a great experience to talk about AI with Dr. Zhu Li from Imperial College, Dr. Yu Guan from Warwick University, and Dr. Yunpeng Li from KCL.

 [11/2024] I organized a [BMVC2024](https://bmvc2024.org/) workshop titled “**DIFA: Deep Learning-based Image Fusion and Its Applications**” with Dr. Zhixiang Chen from the University of Sheffield, Dr. Shuyan Li from Queen's University Belfast, and Prof. Yiannis Demiris from Imperial College London, in Glasgow, UK, on **27th November 2024**.
 The turnout far exceeded our expectations, and it was an inspiring experience for all.
 A huge thank you to our incredible keynote speakers, Prof. Bartlomiej Papiez and Prof. Hui Wang for their enlightening talks.
 More details can be found on our [workshop website](https://difa2024.github.io/).